lancealot/superfan/USAGE.md

 The default configuration file is installed at `/etc/superfan/config.yaml`.
 You can specify a different configuration file using the `--config` option.

+### Temperature Sources

+The system monitors temperatures from two sources:
+1. IPMI Sensors - System and component temperatures via IPMI
+2. NVMe Drives - Direct temperature monitoring of NVMe drives using nvme-cli

+NVMe temperatures are automatically detected and monitored, with sensors named in the format `NVMe_nvme[X]n1` where X is the drive number.

 ### Example Configuration

 ```yaml